-Since at least 1828, people in the Giles County seismic zone of southwestern Virginia and adjacent West Virginia have felt small earthquakes and suffered damage from infrequer larger ones.
-The largest damaging earthquake (magnitude 5.9) in the seismic zone occurred in 1897.
-Smaller, slightly damaging earthquakes occur at variable intervals, but in the zone they tend to occur a few decades apart.
-Still smaller earthquakes that cause no damage are felt once or twice a decade in the seismic zone.
+Since at least 1828, people in the Giles County seismic zone of southwestern Virginia and adjacent West Virginia have felt small earthquakes and suffered damage from infrequent The largest damaging earthquake (magnitude 5.9) in the seismic zone occurred in 1897.
+Smaller, slightly damaging earthquakes occur at variable intervals, but in the y tend to occur a few decades apart.
+Still smaller earthquakes that cause no damage are felt once or twice a decade in the seismic zone

-s in the central and eastern U.S., although less frequent than in the western U.S., are typically felt over a much broader region.
+Earthquakes in the central and eastern U.S., although less frequent than in the western U.S., are typically felt over a much broader region.
 East of the Rockies, an earthquake can be felt over an area as much as ten times larger than a similar magnitude earthquake on the west coast.
 A magnitude 4.0 eastern U.S. earthquake typically can be felt at many places as far as 100 km (60 mi) from where it occurred, and it infrequently causes damage near its source.
-A magnitude 5.5 eastern U.S. earthquake usually can be felt as far as 500 km (300 mi) from where it occurred, and sometimes causes damage as far away as 40 km (25 mi).
+A magnitude 5.5 eastern U.S. earthquake usually can be felt as far as 500 km (300 mi) from where it occurred, and sometimes causes damage as far away as 40 km (25 mi)

-kes everywhere occur on faults within bedrock, usually miles deep.
-Most bedrock beneath southw percontinent about 500-300 million years ago, raising the Appalachian Mountains
+Earthquakes everywhere occur on faults within bedrock, usually miles deep.
+Most bedrock beneath southwestern Virginia and adjacent West Virginia was asse nbled as cont collided to form a supercontinent about 500-300 million years ago, raising the Appalachian Mountains.